-I used to think I was too cool for sex toys—too young and creative to need such props.
-Vibrators and handcuffs were for the orgasmically challenged or the bored housewives trying to “spice things up,” I assumed.
-It felt lame to spend my hard-earned dollars on cheesy porn accessories when we should clearly be able to create more than enough excitement ourselves.
+Once upon a time, I thought I was far too cool for sex toys—too young and creative to need such props.
+I (incorrectly) assumed that vibrators and handcuffs were for the orgasmically-challenged or bored housewives trying to “spice things up.”
+In my naïveté, I thought it was lame to spend my hard-earned dollars on the best sex toys, deeming them cheesy porn accessories.
+I felt confident that my partner and I should be able to create more than enough excitement with just ourselves.

 That night, we tried them out, with a little boozy, stoned buzz to take the edge off.
 And there was definitely an edge: The “beginner” butt plug hurt like a motherfucker.
 But once I got over the initial sting, I found it to be a shockingly sexy bonding experience.
-It was a breakthrough of sorts: We still use those toys (and more) regularly; and I’ll tell any friend who will listen why it’s worth paying a visit to a sex shop, not just to say they did, but to actually amplify their sex lives, no matter how hot they already are.
+It was a breakthrough of sorts: We still use those toys (and more) regularly; and I’ll tell any friend who will listen why it’s worth paying a visit to a sex shop, not just to say they did—but to add an extra spark to their sex lives, no matter how hot they might already be.

 While they might seem almost quaint in comparison to all the vibrating, high-tech, action-packed toys available now, dildos remain a classic that plenty of women and even more men are super into.
 “I’ve seen people move from secrecy, silence, and shame into an open, cool, and trendy attitude toward sex toys of all kinds, from dildos to anal beads,” says clinical sexologist Marlene Wasserman, DHS.
 “I like when people stretch their sexual boundaries to leave their comfort zones, which can turn into a wonderful feeling of personal success and newly discovered pleasures—or dislikes.
 Either way, you’re learning something about your body and your partner.”